socialstack-core/socialstack-tools/README.md

 `socialstack buildui -prod`

-## SSMF - SocialStack Migration Framework

-In the future this will be used to automatically convert websites to or from other frameworks via simple, shared commands.

 # Contributing

-To make changes to socialstack tools itself, it's a good idea to also grab the [React lite builder](https://source.socialstack.cf/infrastructure/react-lite-builder) project:
+To make changes to socialstack tools itself, it's a good idea to link the repository such that you can easily iterate on changes you make.

-* Clone both this repository and react-lite-builder
+* Clone this repository
-* Run `npm install` in each.
-This'll download the modules they each depend on.
+* Run `npm install` in the repository.
+This'll download the modules it depends on.
-* Run `npm link` inside the react-lite-builder directory.
-This makes it available as an npm link.
-* Run `npm link react-lite-builder` inside the tools directory.
-This uses the link you just made.
+* Run `npm link` in the repository.
+This will make the code in the repository run directly when you try `socialstack` commands.

-Linking like this means you can change files in react-lite-builder and have those changes available directly to what you're working on in the tools directory.

-To test out your tools changes, open up a command prompt in a socialstack project, then run:

-`node C:/path/to/socialstack-tools-checkout/bin/socialstack.js ...`

-where ... is the command line args you want to try, as if you'd run `socialstack ...` instead.

 If everything is good, it's the usual `npm version patch` and `npm version publish` from an authed npm account.